zushenyan/eng-note/verbs/subject-verb-agreement/README.md

 For example, `economics`, `headquarters`, `series` and `fish`.

 - Sheep
-  - `The sheep is hered by the sheepdog into the farmer's van.` (it)
+  - `The sheep is herded by the sheepdog into the farmer's van.` (it)
-  - `The sheep are hered by the sheepdog into the farmer's van.` (they)
+  - `The sheep are herded by the sheepdog into the farmer's van.` (they)
 - Politics
   - `Their country's politics are a mystery to me.` (their opinion)
   - `Politics is a mystery to me.` (the subject)